pictuga/morss/README.md

 Further options:
 - Change what morss does
 - Environment variable `DEBUG=`: to have some feedback from the script execution.
 Useful for debugging.
-On Apache, can be set via the `SetEnv` instruction
+On Apache, can be set via the `SetEnv` instruction (see sample `.htaccess` provided).
 - `callback=NAME`: for JSONP calls
 - `cors`: allow Cross-origin resource sharing (allows XHR calls from other servers)
 - `txt`: changes the http content-type to txt (for faster "`view-source:`")